-Mandatory NCAA Athletic Online Training:
+Mandatory NCAA Requirements:

+Online Training

-Holy Cross is committed to ensuring that its coaches, college athletes and athletics administrators complete education each year in sexual violence prevention, according to a policy adopted by the NCAA Board of Governors.
+Holy Cross is committed to ensuring that its coaches, student-athletes and athletics administrators complete education each year in sexual violence prevention, according to a policy adopted by the NCAA Board of Governors.

-Annually, all athletes participate in the course Sexual Misconduct: Student-Athlete Awareness and Prevention.
+Annually, all athletes participate in the course "Sexual Misconduct: Student-Athlete Awareness and Prevention".
 Training areas include NCAA statistics, Alcohol and Sexual Misconduct, Types of Sexual Misconduct, Effective Consent, Prevention and Interventions and the College's Sexual Misconduct Policy.